The Complexity of Shake Slice Knots: The Calculus of Dualizable Patterns

 \subsubsection{A Universal Construction}

-\begin{proposition} Any pattern, $P$, obtained from the following process is dualizable: \begin{enumerate}[itemsep=1mm] \item Pick an oriented knot $K_0$ in $\sphere3$ and draw a positively oriented meridian, $m_0$, around $K_0$. \item Draw unoriented parallel copies of $m_0$, labelled $m_1, \ldots, m_n$, so that all $m_{0 \le i \le n}$ bound disjoint spanning disks. \item Draw a band $b_i$ connecting $K_0$ to $m_i$ for each $1 \le i \le n$.
-The bands are allowed to link in any way with $K_0$ and $m_0$, but they are not allowed to intersect each other. \item Orient the new knot $K'$ using the induced orientation from $K_0$. \item Let $P \subset V$ be the knot $K' \subset \sphere3 \setminus \nbhd{K_0}$. \end{enumerate} Moreover, given any dualizable pattern $Q$ we can take $K_0$ to be the unknot and then choose bands so that the pattern, $P$, produced by this process is isotopic to $Q$.
-Although the unknot is sufficient to produce any dualizable pattern, it can be of great practical use to choose a non-trivial base knot $K_0$. \end{proposition}
+\begin{proposition} Any pattern, $P$, constructed as follows is dualizable: \begin{enumerate}[itemsep=1mm] \item Pick an oriented knot $K_0$ in $\sphere3$ and draw a positively oriented meridian, $m_0$, around $K_0$. \item Draw unoriented parallel copies of $m_0$, labelled $m_1, \ldots, m_n$, so that all $m_{0 \le i \le n}$ bound disjoint spanning disks. \item Draw a band $b_i$ connecting $K_0$ to $m_i$ for each $1 \le i \le n$.
+The bands are allowed to link in any way with $K_0$ and $m_0$, but they are not allowed to intersect each other. \item Orient the new knot $K'$ using the induced orientation from $K_0$. \item Let $P \subset V$ be the knot $K' \subset \sphere3 \setminus \nbhd{K_0}$. \end{enumerate} Moreover, any dualizable pattern may be obtained from this construction by taking $K_0$ to be the unknot and choosing the bands correctly. \end{proposition}

+We remark that although taking the base knot to be the unknot is sufficient to produce any dualizable pattern, it is often more convenient to start with some non-trivial knot.

 \begin{proof} Let $P$ be obtained from the process of \autoref{prop:unidual}.
 We start by showing that $P$ is dualizable.
 It suffices to give an explicit isotopy from $\hat{P}$ to $\sphere1$ in $\SS21$ by \autoref{prop:ss}.
 We consider this problem in `dotted-circle' diagrams.
 We obtain a picture of $\hat{P} \subset \SS21$ by drawing $K' \cup m_0$ and doing 0-surgery on $m_0$.
 Since the ends of the bands $b_*$ are the parallel copies of $m_0$, we can slide each end once over the 0-surgered component $m_0$.
 Each band then retracts back onto the original knot $\hat{K_0}$ so we see that $\hat{K'}$ is isotopic to $\hat{K_0}$ in $\SS21$.
-It follows from the classical light bulb theorem in $\SS21$ that ${K'}$ is isotopic to $\sphere1$ since $|\hat{K_0} \cap \sphere2| = 1$.
+It follows from the classical light bulb theorem in $\SS21$ that ${K'}$ is isotopic to $\sphere1$ since $\abs{\hat{K_0} \cap \sphere2} = 1$.